cs231n/cs231n.github.io/optimization-1.md

   </div>
 </div>

-We can explain the piecewise-linear structure of the loss function by examing the math.
+We can explain the piecewise-linear structure of the loss function by examining the math.
 For a single example we have:

 $$
 L\_i = \sum\_{j\neq y\_i} \left[ \max(0, w\_j^Tx\_i - w\_{y\_i}^Tx\_i + 1) \right]